Haunted Apartment Stairwell That Loses One Floor a Year

 Archived notices were brief.
 Unit Reassigned.
 Floor Closed for Works.
 Resident Relocated.

 No disasters.
-No investigations.
+No reports.

 Just quiet revisions.